nical/blog/content/posts/intro-lyon.md

 Lyon's fill tessellator is by far where most of the work went so far.
 But there are a bunch of other goodies too.
 There is a stroke tessellator that supports most SVG stroke properties (line caps, joins, etc.), and some specialized fill and stroke tessellators for common/simpler shapes (circles, rounded rectangles, convex polygons, polylines etc.).

-Lyon is plit into a few crates, in a way that is transparent for people who use the main crate, but helps with taming compile times and makes it possible for people to hand-pick certain features with minimal dependencies if they wish to.
+Lyon is split into a few crates, in a way that is transparent for people who use the main crate, but helps with taming compile times and makes it possible for people to hand-pick certain features with minimal dependencies if they wish to.

 ### lyon::geom